 Well, something just didn’t make sense if Savills showed that global real estate values increased from $228 trillion at the end of 2016 to $281 trillion by the end of last year.
 Gosh, that can’t be a 6.2% increase… rather it was a stunning 23% increase.
 So, I decided to email the author of the article and find out why these numbers didn’t jive.

 Fortunately, she was kind enough to respond to my email and let me know that I was quite right.
 Even though Savills stated that global real estate values only increased 6.2% year-over-year, the much higher $281 trillion figure was due to “refining their methodology and including value revisions.”
-Basically, Savills revalued global real estate by an additional $39 trillion, not including the $14 trillion based on a 6.2% annual increase.
+Savills revalued global real estate by an additional $39 trillion, not including the $14 trillion based on a 6.2% annual increase.

 However, the big winner in the group was global equities.
 Global stocks increased a stunning 22% in 2017.
 You can get a much better view of the increases if I show you the following charts in order:

-And… if we look at the change of global asset bubble values since 2015, it’s even worse.
+And… if we look at the change in global asset bubble values since 2015, it’s even worse.
 I first published data from Savills back in 2016.
 At the end of 2015, total global real estate, securitized debt, and equities were only worth $366 trillion:

 If we compare these global bubble asset values from yearend 2015 to the newly updated figures for yearend 2017, we have the following: